dialog-semiconductor/BLE_SDK6_examples/interfaces/segger_rtt/Readme.md

 	![Include_Path](assets/Include_Path.png)

 7. In user_config Project folder, navigate to da1458x_config_advanced.h.
-The CFG_RET_DATA_SIZE will need updated, add the following lines of code and replace the current defintition of CFG_RET_DATA_SIZE.
+The CFG_RET_DATA_SIZE will need updated, add the following lines of code and replace the current definition of CFG_RET_DATA_SIZE.
 Be sure to include this definition in both DA14531 and DA14585/6 settings.

 	/****************************************************************************************************************/
 	/* Enables SEGGER RTT Debugging                                                            */